cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/concepts/connection.md

 ## Follow

-Follow is the most simple form of unilateral connection where one address follows another address.
+Follow is the simplest form of unilateral connection where one address follows another address.
 This address to address following connection is stored in cost-efficient decentralized storage Arweave.
 This is great for applications with light weight social graph needs like following another user’s wallet activity.

 ## Paid Subscribe

-Beyond the simplest form of following, users have the ability to being subscribed to with payment attached.
+While `Follow` represents a directed relationship from one address to the other, `Subscribe` represent the relationship from one `address` to a `profile`.
+Profiles have the ability to being subscribed to with payment attached.
 Each user after creating a profile could set up rules for subscription.
 Each profile could specify the amount of token needed to pay for becoming a subscribers to that profile and subscribers will obtain a subscriber NFT.